 The Bureau can take action against licensees who violate the law.
 Actions can include fines, sanctions, and license suspensions or revocations, or even referral to law enforcement authorities for criminal prosecution.

 How do I report something to the Professional Fiduciaries Bureau?

 - A conservator or guardian for one person.

-- A trustee or agent under durable power of attorney for healthcare or finances for up to three people.
+- A trustee or agent under durable power of attorney for healthcare or finances for no more than three people.

 Some professionals who perform fiduciary duties working within their scope of practice are also exempt from licensing.
 They include:

 - Certified Public Accountants.